Written by Benjamin Baillon

 Conclusion

-The legal use of PLR in France is based on a simple principle: everything is permitted only within the limits set by the license.
-Understanding these rules allows for the safe, sustainable, and law-compliant use of PLR.
+Legal PLR in France is based on a simple principle: everything is permitted only within the limits set by the license.
+Understanding these rules allows PLR to be used serenely, sustainably, and in compliance with French law.

 For those who wish to access structured and compliant PLR content, our collections are available under the comments.